apb-reports/AutoDataDeploy/README.md

 So why did we develop Auto Data Deploy (ADD)?

-We wanted to make it very fast and easy to export sql queries from MSSQL/Oracle to existing text file templates.<br> These text file templates can be HTML, JS, JSON, XML, TXT etc.
+We wanted to make it very fast and easy to export sql queries from MSSQL/Oracle to existing text file templates.<br> These text file templates can be HTML, JS, JSON, XML, TXT etc.<br> We also wanted the ability to repeat this process automatically so we could refresh dashboards and other files via scheduled tasks.

 ADD allows you to update existing text templates in 2 different ways:<br>
 - You can update a token named {{DATA}} with a data array.
 This is useful for population multi-line data arrays.<br>